 Severance pay.
-Amounts you receive as severance pay are taxable.
-A lump-sum payment for cancellation of your employment contract must be included in your income in the tax year you receive it.
+You must include in income amounts you receive as severance pay and any payment for the cancellation of your employment contract.

 Accrued leave payment.
 If you are a federal employee and receive a lump-sum payment for accrued annual leave when you retire or resign, this amount will be included as wages on your Form W-2.